plone/bobtemplates.plone/docs/git-support.rst

 GIT-Support
 ===========

-Since 3.2.x bobtemplates.plone has integrated GIT support and can check for clean repository state, initialize a GIT repository for a new created package and commit all changes a template is making.
+Since 3.2.x bobtemplates.eea has integrated GIT support and can check for clean repository state, initialize a GIT repository for a new created package and commit all changes a template is making.

 For your convenience, you can set some defaults in your mrbob user configuration